Plumsail/documents-docs/source/flow/actions/document-processing.rst

                 }
             ]
     *  -  Locale
        -  An optional parameter that allow to specify the desired regional culture format.
 You can pick the value from predefined list.
-If you don`t specify value, default value will be "en-US" (english, USA).
+If you don't specify value, default value will be "en-US" (english, USA).
 All allowable regional culture formats you can find `here <../../document-generation/common-docx-xlsx/allowableCultures.html>`_
        -

 .. rubric:: Example